Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 This black bean soup is soft and creamy, along with being just a tad bit spicy.
 My favorite!
-The dark black beans and crisp flavors of the veggies in this creation were wonderful to curl up with on the couch to watch a movie with my loved ones.
-And it's so versatile.
-You could serve it with a salad, or chips and salsa, and it made enough that we could have served a few more adults, as well.
+The dark black beans and crisp flavors of the veggies in this creation are the perfect flavors for an evening on the couch watching a movie with family.
+And it's so versatile: You could serve it with a salad or chips and salsa, and we had enough to serve a few more adults, as well.

 Even better, I got to eat my amazing leftovers while sitting on the back porch today, with the breeze blowing through my hair, watching the kids play in the backyard.
 Now that's what a sweet fall afternoon is supposed to be like.
-All I can say is that we will be making this again in the next few months.
+All I can say is that we will be making this again.

 - 1 pound dried black beans

 - 6 cups water

 - 1 teaspoon pink Himalayan salt

 - 1 onion, chopped

 - 2 cups diced tomatoes, with juice

 - Start by adding in 1 pound (or 2 cups) of dried black beans.

 - Add your water and your veggie broth.